 Additional aspects of a director of healthcare marketing’s job include creating and maintaining the organization’s brand, and devising brand strategies.
 These marketing professionals may interface with outside agencies to direct activities or supervise internal marketing staff, supporting them in their assigned duties.

-According to BLS data from May 2009, the median annual salary for marketing managers was $110,030.
-The middle 50% earned between $78,340 and $149,390 per year, while the lowest 10% brought in around $55,720.
-The top 10% of professionals in this occupation category were reported to earn in excess of $166,400 annually.
+Nationwide, the category of employees listed as marketing managers had an average annual salary of $144,140 as of May 2016, the BLS reports.
+The top 10% of earners in this occupational category had salaries exceeding $178,000 a year.
 Salary levels are typically commensurate with education, professional credentials and experience; those holding advanced degrees often earn salaries at the top end of the range.

 Education and Training

-Is a Director of Healthcare Marketing Career in Your Future?
+Pursuing a Career as a Director of Healthcare Marketing

-If you possess a solid educational background, excellent interpersonal skills and the ability to address strategic marketing problems with effective solutions, a director of healthcare marketing career could be a great fit for you.
-You can position yourself to compete in this field and take your career to the next level by earning an MBA with a specialization in Healthcare Management.
-A master’s degree may help you land a rewarding position as a director of healthcare marketing.
+If you possess the relevant educational qualifications, excellent interpersonal skills and the ability to address strategic marketing problems with effective solutions, a director of healthcare marketing career could be a rewarding career option.
+Candidates may expand their opportunities for advancement by attaining an MBA with a specialization in Healthcare Management.